GCOM7140/group-project/README.md

 check, a report, and a presentation:

 ### Status Check
-A two page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path forward.
+A two-page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path forward.
 This memo should offer a high-level description of how you plan to create a data-informed